Cartesian Therapeutics Announces New Employment Inducement Grants

+Cartesian Therapeutics, Inc. today announced the granting of inducement awards to four new employees.
+On April 1, 2024, the Company issued to each of these employees an option to purchase shares of the Company’s common stock with an exercise price of $0.5601, the closing trading price of the Company’s common stock.

-GAITHERSBURG, Md., Oct.
-04, 2024 (GLOBE NEWSWIRE) -- Cartesian Therapeutics, Inc. (NASDAQ: RNAC) (the “Company”), a clinical-stage biotechnology company developing mRNA cell therapies for the treatment of autoimmune diseases, today announced the granting of inducement awards to five new employees.
-On October 1, 2024, the Company issued to these employees options to purchase an aggregate of 60,961 shares of the Company’s common stock with an exercise price of $17.11, the closing trading price of the Company’s common stock on the Nasdaq Global Market on the date of grant.
-The options were granted pursuant to the Company’s Amended and Restated 2018 Employment Inducement Incentive Award Plan and were approved by the Company’s board of directors.
-The option vests as to 25% on October 1, 2025, and then in three equal annual installments thereafter such that the options will be fully vested on October 1, 2028.
-The options have a ten-year term.
-The options were granted under Rule 5635(c)(4) of the Nasdaq Listing Rules as an inducement material to the employees’ entry into employment with the Company.
+GAITHERSBURG, Md.--(BUSINESS WIRE)-- Cartesian Therapeutics, Inc. (NASDAQ: RNAC) (the “Company”), a clinical-stage biotechnology company developing mRNA cell therapies for the treatment of autoimmune diseases, today announced the granting of inducement awards to four new employees.
+On April 1, 2024, the Company issued to each of these employees an option to purchase shares of the Company’s common stock with an exercise price of $0.5601, the closing trading price of the Company’s common stock on the Nasdaq Global Market on the date of grant.
+The options are exercisable for an aggregate of 765,000 shares of the Company’s common stock.
+Each of the four options was granted pursuant to the Company’s Amended and Restated 2018 Employment Inducement Incentive Award Plan and was approved by the Company’s board of directors.
+The options each vest as to 25% on April 1, 2025, and then in three equal installments thereafter such that the option will be fully vested on April 1, 2028.
+The options each have a ten-year term.
+The options were granted under Rule 5635(c)(4) of the Nasdaq Listing Rules as an inducement material to the employee’s entry into employment with the Company.

 About Cartesian Therapeutics

 Cartesian Therapeutics is a clinical-stage company developing mRNA cell therapies for the treatment of autoimmune diseases.
-The Company’s lead asset, Descartes-08, is an mRNA CAR-T in Phase 2b clinical development for patients with generalized myasthenia gravis and Phase 2 development for systemic lupus erythematosus, with a Phase 2 basket trial planned in additional autoimmune indications.
-The Company’s clinical-stage pipeline also includes Descartes-15, a next-generation, autologous anti-BCMA mRNA CAR-T. For more information, please visit www.cartesiantherapeutics.com or follow the Company on LinkedIn or X, formerly known as Twitter.
+The Company’s lead asset, Descartes-08, is a potential first-in-class mRNA CAR-T in Phase 2b clinical development for patients with generalized myasthenia gravis.
+Additional Phase 2 studies are planned in systemic lupus erythematosus under an allowed IND, as well as basket trials in additional autoimmune indications.
+The Company’s clinical-stage pipeline also includes Descartes-15, a next-generation, autologous anti-BCMA mRNA CAR-T.

 Melissa Forst